Sign in or start a free trial to avail of this feature.

-In our course on lookups and database functions, we took this sales data set for a software business and created a search panel that allowed us to access the information we wanted using drop down lists for variables such as sales person, state or month.
+In this first lesson on PivotTables, we'll learn how to format our data for PivotTables, and create a new PivotTable.
+In our course on LOOKUPS and database functions, we took this sales status set for a software business, and created a search panel that allowed us to access the information we wanted using dropdown lists for variables such as salesperson, state, or month.

-This allowed colleagues who are not familiar to Excel to easily access the information they needed from the data set.
+This allowed colleagues who are not familiar with Excel to easily access the information they needed from the dataset.

 Individual data records should be arranged in rows, and each column of data should have a header in the top row.

-When performing calculations on a data set, I tend to stay away from tables because the syntax is confusing, and for me it makes the formulas harder to follow.
+When performing calculations on a data set, I tend to stay away from tables because its syntax is confusing and I find it makes formulas harder to follow.

-To create a table, select any cell on the data set and press Alt + H T to format a table.
+To create a table, select any cell in the data set and press Alt, HT to format a table.